 - Any percentage of rubbing alcohol will work for this tutorial.
-The reason why higher percentage is suggested is because it will dry faster than a lower percentage alcohol but if dry time isn't important to you, it really doesn't matter.
+The reason why a higher percentage is suggested is that it will dry faster than a lower percentage alcohol but if dry time isn't important to you, it really doesn't matter.
 You could even use just water if you wanted.
-I used 50% because it's what they had at the Dollar Tree at the time and in general, the lower the percentage of alcohol, the cheaper the price.
+I used 50% because it's what they had at the Dollar Tree at the time, and in general, the lower the percentage of alcohol, the cheaper the price.

 - If you are planning to make several colors at the same time, use a separate container for each color you are making.
 You don't have to use only glass jars for preparing your ink.
 You can also use disposable containers like plastic cups or anything else that you don't mind getting stained.
 I just like using glass because it won't stain.

 - Whatever you decided to prepare it in, the finished product will need to be stored in a container with a lid.